brianbrennan/slimpickin/README.md

     s('p'); // Will get all p tags in the DOM

 Slimpickin's instances can be called in the above manner, or on individual levels.
-If you would like to select the third paragraph element in the DOM, for instance, you would write the following:
+If you would like to select the third paragraph element in the DOM, for example, you would write the following:

     s('p', 2); //Note the new parameter, and that it is 0 index based

 ##Methods

 Slimpickin is designed to include only the most essential DOM selection functions.
+As such, the following are the supported functions that can be called on a Slimpickin instance.
+Note that some methods return Slimpickin themselves, allowing method chaining for easier coding

+###innerHtml(String)

+If no parameter provied, returns element's inner HTML as an **Array**